codescene-oss/codescene-vscode/docs/issues/constructor-over-injection.md

-Constructor Over-Injection

-This constructor has too many arguments, indicating an object with low [cohesion](./low-cohesion.md) or [missing function argument abstraction](./missing-function-argument-abstraction.md).
+This constructor has too many arguments, indicating an object with low cohesion or missing function argument abstraction.
 Avoid adding more arguments.
 Remediate this issue by one of:

 - Splitting the class if it has too many responsibilities.
 - Introducing an abstraction (class, record, struct, etc.) which encapsulates the arguments.